Create a Website Account - Manage notification subscriptions, save form progress and more.

 Within each zoning district there is a list of permitted uses (which can be commenced on a property without additional zoning review) and a separate list of conditional uses.
 Conditional uses require additional review through a Conditional Use Permit prior to commencement as the uses may be more impactful on the surrounding neighborhood, traffic and roadways, or include additional performance standards.

-Conditional Use Permits are first reviewed by the City Planning Board for a recommendation for final review from the City Council, and run with the land not the property ownership.
+Conditional Use Permits are first reviewed by the Whitefish Community Development Board for a recommendation for final review from the City Council, and run with the land not the property ownership.
 The time frame from application submittal to final decision on a Conditional Use Permit application is approximately 3 months.

 To learn more about submitting Conditional Use Permit applications or to obtain a copy of the form, visit the Applications, Forms and Fee Schedule page.

 A Zoning Variance is a request for a deviation from the requirements of the zoning regulations.
 For example, a deviation from the required setbacks or building height in a particular zone.
-Zoning Variance applications are reviewed by the City Board of Adjustment, and there are specific criteria which must be met in order for a variance to be approved.
+Zoning Variance applications are reviewed by the Whitefish Community Development Board, and there are specific criteria which must be met in order for a variance to be approved.

 The criteria for review can be found in Section 11-7-7 of the City of Whitefish Zoning Regulations.
 In order for a variance request to be approved, all of the criteria must be met or found to be not applicable.